 It’s a key time for the field of business analysis and for business analysts, themselves.
 The market is growing, as are individual jobs for business analysts.
-With that said, it’s a great time to go into the field of business analysis.
+With that said, it’s a great time to go into this field.
 If you are interested in doing so, it is best to contact the experts at Pierson Requirements Group, and to seek out their renowned, high-quality training courses.
 But first, it’s important to know about the field in general.
 We will do this by evaluating trends in the field of business analysis for the past year and subsequently, drawing prediction for 2018.
-Keep reading to get a firmer grasp of modern-day business analysis culture.
+Keep reading to get a firmer grasp of modern-day such culture.

 The merging of the business analyst and project management roles is also an incredibly important dynamic we witnessed in 2017.
 While at one point, separate roles, these similar positions have come to form a hybrid.
 This may sound concerning, but an abundance of these job titles is still easily found.